 The attack subsided temporarily when two planes from the Chatham Naval Air Station arrived.
 Tourist eyewitnesses, astounded as the fighting played out just off shore at Nauset Beach, saw one plane swoop low and the airman toss something at the sub.
 But it didn’t explode.
 Later, newspapers would report that the airmen were student pilots and they tossed sand bags at the boat because they had no live ammunition.

 As the plane circled back around for another pass, the sub stopped firing on the tugboat and barge.
 It then trained its machine guns on the planes.
 Within minutes, the German vessel submerged out of sight.
 It was a surprising and dangerous move in the shallow waters.
 The boat, however, stayed out of view and the airmen, thinking the enemy had left, returned to Chatham.

-The attack was not over, however.
-After the planes had departed, the U-boat again surfaced and resumed firing until it sank the final barge.
+The attack hadn’t ended, however.
+After the planes flew away, the U-boat again surfaced and resumed firing until it sank the final barge.
 With the barges taken care of, the U-boat crew resumed shelling the tugboat.
-Only when the tug was in flames from the bow to the stern did the U-156 finally submerge and leave the area.
+Only when the tug was in flames from the bow to the stern did U-156 finally submerge and leave the area.

 Several shells from the U-boat reached the beach and a marsh in Orleans, but did no damage.
 A sign at Nauset Beach reads,

-The German attacks on unarmed merchant vessels, and sinking them without letting the crews to escape, was a major stated reason why the U.S. entered the war in 1917.
-And the summer tourists got a first-hand look at exactly what that that type of warfare looked like.
+The German sinking of unarmed merchant vessels without letting the crews to escape was a major stated reason why the U.S. entered the war in 1917.
+And the summer tourists got a first-hand look at exactly what that type of warfare looked like.